mapleinred/42-ft_printf/README.md

 - Practice writing structured, extensible, and norm-compliant code (per 42 School’s guidelines).
 - Prepare for future C projects by creating a reusable library.

----

-## How This Helps in Job Search

-- Proficiency in C: Demonstrates strong grasp of core C concepts, including pointers, memory, and system calls.
-- Problem-Solving: Shows ability to reverse-engineer and replicate complex functionality.
-- Attention to Detail: Handles edge cases and adheres to strict coding standards.
-- Code Quality: Highlights clean, modular, and documented code—key traits for collaborative work.

----

-## Notes

-- Bonus Features: This implementation covers the mandatory requirements.
-Flags like #, +, and width specifiers are not included.
-- Testing: Thoroughly tested against printf for consistency.
-Contributions to test coverage are welcome.